adrianhuebner/portfolio/README.md

 - To run, while you are in the project directiory run: `npm start`

+### ENV Requirements

+- There is a file /src/.sample.env that you will find all of the information that will be required in a local .env file

 ## License

 Distributed under the MIT License